qutip/qutip-qip/README.md

 # qutip-qip

 The qutip-qip package used to be a module ``qutip.qip`` under [QuTiP (Quantum Toolbox in Python)](http://qutip.org/index.html).
-From QuTiP 5.0, the community has decided to reduce the size of the core QuTiP package for reducing the external dependency and ease of maintenance.
+From QuTiP 5.0, the community has decided to decrease the size of the core QuTiP package by reducing the external dependencies, in order to simplify maintenance.
 Hence a few modules are separated from the core QuTiP and become QuTiP family packages.
 They are still maintained by the QuTiP team but hosted under different repositories in the [QuTiP organization](https://github.com/qutip).